intricaterituals/acmi-film-screening-viz/README.md

 * queries TMDB (The Movie Database) API to fill in info about each movie
 * concatenates TMDB info as new columns alongside original dataset

+from cursory inspection, there are still a number of edge case errors (resulting from mistyped records / inconsistent formatting across datasets)

 ### to do:

+* check release date against screening date to confirm correct identity of TMDB movie match (in case more than 2 movies have the same title)

 ## visualisation
 ### to do: